eirikt/Audit.js/README.md

 _Events are immutable objects_ - they are written and read, but never updated nor deleted.

 When a state change occurs (creating, updating, or deleting an object) it is treated as an event.
-These events contain the _state change only_ (a.k.a. the "diffs").
+These events contain the _state change only_ (a.k.a. the "diffs"/"deltas").
 Meta data like object type, object ID, user, and timestamp are also included in these (state change) events.

 Events are immediately stored (in the event store).
 When it is stored, the control is immediately given/response is sent back to the client.